surelogic/jsure/jsure-ant/README.txt

 -- Example --

-For the JSureTutorial_BoundedFIFO project create a build.xml at the project root:
+For the JSureTutorial_BoundedFIFO project create a jsure-scan.xml at the project root:

 <?xml version="1.0" encoding="UTF-8"?>